TheDrBee/oSCILLAtor/README.md

 ## Overview
 Examples and Snippets of the [scilla programming language](https://scilla.readthedocs.io/en/latest/) and the [Zilliqa JS lib](https://github.com/Zilliqa/Zilliqa-JavaScript-Library).

 Contracts are all in folder `contracts/`.
-The subdirectory `templates` containts scilla contracts that are "ready to use" implementations of best practices (see [Templates](#templates)).
+The subdirectory `templates` containts scilla contracts that are "ready to use" implementations of best practices (see [Templates](#templates)) - of course "AS IS", see [LICENSE](./LICENSE) without any warranty.

 Scripts using the [Zilliqa JS lib](https://github.com/Zilliqa/Zilliqa-JavaScript-Library) that deploy the contracts and interact with them through their transitions are in folder `js/`.
 They are run in that directory using: `node <ScriptName.js>`.